 Addiction is a progressive disease that becomes chronic, incurable and even fatal if left untreated.
 It is estimated that 1 in 5, or 20% of all Canadians, suffer from substance abuse and mental health afflictions.
-Addressing substance abuse is a very complex process as the patient may be unable to judge the impact it may have on their family and loves ones.
-Addicts engage in denial, reject help, react defensively and shut out loved ones who try reach out to them.
-This is why an intervention may be necessary to assist in their recovery.
+Addressing substance abuse is a complex process as the patient may be unable to judge its impact on their family and loved ones.
+Addicts engage in denial, reject help, react defensively and shut out loved ones who try to reach out to them, which is why an intervention may be necessary to assist in their recovery.

 WHAT IS AN INTERVENTION?

 An effective intervention is a process where friends and family join forces with a professional interventionist to convince the addict to confront their addiction and its devastating effects.
 It involves candid yet supportive and loving discussions where friends and family members explain addiction’s distressing impact.
-It is the beginning of the healing process that establishes the connection between an addict’s substance abuse and the shattering effects.
+The beginning of the healing process establishes the connection between an addict’s substance abuse and the shattering effects.

-Awareness and acknowledgement of the problem is a necessary first step before the healing can begin.
-Professionally facilitated interventions follow time tested scientific approaches with empirically proven results.
-A professional interventionist is a certified, highly trained subject matter expert who is armed with a comprehensive set of tools designed to penetrate the addict’s defense mechanisms.
+Awareness and acknowledgement of the problem are necessary first steps before the healing can begin.
+Professionally facilitated interventions follow time-tested scientific approaches with empirically proven results.
+A professional interventionist is a certified, highly trained subject matter expert armed with a comprehensive set of tools designed to penetrate the addict’s defence mechanisms.
 They assist the addict with their denial of the depth of their illness in a supportive, loving fashion that facilitates commitment to the path of treatment and recovery.

 Why is a professionally guided intervention necessary?

-Approaching a loved one about their addiction is an extremely difficult and emotionally taxing endeavor.
+Approaching a loved one about their addiction is an extremely difficult and emotionally-taxing endeavour.
 The addict’s defense and coping mechanisms obscure the true nature of their affliction.
-Most addicts believe that they are in control and underestimate the hold substance abuse has on their lives.
-Their loved ones on the other hand, have witnessed the destructive effects and downward trajectory that the addict is on.
-Attempts to help are often rebuffed in a hurtful, defensive manner and force friends and family to back off in fear of getting cut-off.
+Most addicts believe that they are in control and underestimate substance abuse’s hold on their lives.
+On the other hand, their loved ones have witnessed the destructive effects and downward trajectory that the addict is on.
+Attempts to help are often rebuffed in a hurtful, defensive manner and force friends and family to back off in fear of getting cut off.
 This downward spiral and failure to help the addict leaves friends and family with a heavy emotional burden of hopelessness, frustration, pain and guilt.

 Without the assistance of a professional, the addiction’s physical and psychological hold only strengthens over time.
-Without the right treatment and recovery strategies, addictive behaviors will destroy the individual’s life and consume the lives of those who care for them.
+Without the proper treatment and recovery strategies, addictive behaviours will destroy the individual’s life and consume the lives of those who care for them.
 Without professional guidance, addicts and their loved ones are often unable to stay the often painful course to recovery.
-Addiction is empirically proven that professionally guided interventions have a 98% success rate and a lower rate of recidivism.
-Friends and family lack the necessary training, knowledge necessary to select the right treatment approach at the right level of treatment.
+Empirical evidence proves that professionally guided interventions have a 98% success rate and a lower rate of recidivism.
+Unfortunately, friends and family lack the necessary training, knowledge necessary to select the right treatment approach at the right level of treatment.
 We provide customized treatment options that address the patient’s and their loved ones’ unique needs and circumstances.
-Our team of experts are there to guide you through this transformative healing process.
-Help is only a phone call away but only you can take that first step and reach out to us.
+Our team of experts is there to guide you through this transformative healing process.
+Help is only a phone call away, but only you can take that first step and reach out to us.

 Who is an intervention for and who should be a part of it?

-Interventions are for those who are battling any type of addiction from drug abuse, alcohol, eating disorders and other harmful habits to the affected individual.
-Friends and family play a pivotal role in the recovery process and those wishing to be involved in recovery will need to provide support in the patient’s life-long recovery process.
+Interventions are for those battling any type of addiction from drug abuse, alcohol, eating disorders and other harmful habits to the affected individual.
+Friends and family play a pivotal role in the recovery process.
+Those wishing to be involved in recovery will need to provide support in the patient’s life-long recovery process.
 Continuously supporting the patient post-treatment is key to avoiding relapses.
 Interventions are emotionally significant, life-changing events that require a degree of emotional resilience from the patient’s friends and family.
-Our certified interventionists will be there every step of the way providing support and guidance for the addict, and their loved ones.
+Our certified interventionists will be there every step of the way providing support and guidance for the addict and their loved ones.
 A certified interventionist educates friends and family on how to support their loved one through the recovery process and beyond.
-Make no mistake, your choice of intervention professional plays a significant role in determining the process’s final outcome.
+Your choice of intervention professional plays a significant role in determining the process’s final outcome.

 When to stage an Intervention